COSMOGRAIL/PyCS/sphinx/source/tutorial/drawing.rst

 The functions of the module :py:mod:`pycs.sim.draw` will use your curves' time/mag/flux shifts, as well as their sampling, errorbars, and microlensing, to draw mock curves *from the spline you give them*.
 This means that if we would **not** add noise to these mock curves, they would *perfectly match to the spline*, given all the shifts that your real curves had.

 Here comes an example.
 The function to "manually" draw some mock curves has the funny name :py:func:`pycs.sim.draw.draw`.
-It takes a list of light curves as well as a spline as input, and returns a corresponding list of mocke curves.
+It takes a list of light curves as well as a spline as input, and returns a corresponding list of mock curves.
+To use this option, and for practical reasons that will become clear later, we need to "save" the residuals (:py:func:`pycs.sim.draw.saveresiduals`) of your lcs before drawing the mock curves.

 ::

 	(lcs, spline) = pycs.gen.util.readpickle("optspl.pkl")
 	# Some lightcurves, and a spline to play with.

+	pycs.sim.draw.saveresiduals(lcs, spline)
 	mocklcs = pycs.sim.draw.draw(lcs, spline, shotnoise=None)
 	# We draw our first mock curves, here without adding any noise !